raspberrypilearning/scratch-3-phrasebook/en/step_1.md

 ---
 ### Hardware

-A computer capable of running Scratch 3.0
+A computer capable of running Scratch 3.0, with loudspeakers

 ### Software